De-Yonis/My_first_project/README.md

 I put spanish words as keys in the dictionaries and the meaning in english as values.

-To make the game more efficient.
-I made an txt file where I put more words and phrases.
+To make the game more efficient, I made a txt file where I put more words and phrases.
 I then wrote a function which reads through each line and separates the words into key/value pairs and puts them into a dictionary.

 I then put all keys in a list so that I only see the spanish words.
 I also import the random module which shuffles the list of keys every time I start the game.